 With all the above steps, an important thing is that you need to estimate the budget for your marketing plan.
 The relationship between the costs spent and the profits earned will help assess the feasibility of the campaign.

-At the same time, with many strategies, immediate profits may not be apparent but you will gain benefits over a long process such as building a brand, company image, etc. This is also something that helps you consider your plan more carefully.
+At the same time, with many strategies, immediate profit may not be clear, but you will gain benefits in a long-term process such as branding, corporate image, etc. That is also what helps you consider your plan more carefully.

 Step 9: Monitor and evaluate effectiveness

-Digital marketing has made this activity much easier because we have all the statistics on website visits, buyers, and even cost allocation per order, etc.
+Digital marketing has made this activity much easier because we have all the statistics on website visitors, the number of buyers, and the cost distribution for each order, etc.

 Evaluate effectiveness through Digital Marketing